Malik Beasley NBA Preview vs. the Knicks

 Malik Beasley Insights vs. the Knicks

-- Beasley is averaging 6.4 three-point field goal attempts per game this season, which is 15.2% of his team's attempts from beyond the arc.

-- Beasley's opponents, the Knicks, have one of the slowest offensive tempos, ranking 27th, averaging 100.3 possessions per game, while his Bucks average 105.3 per game, seventh-highest among NBA teams.
+- Beasley's opponents, the Knicks, have one of the slowest offensive tempos, ranking 27th, averaging 100.4 possessions per game, while his Bucks average 105.2 per game, fifth-highest among NBA teams.

+- On defense, the Knicks have conceded 112 points per game, which is ninth-best in the NBA.

-- Giving up 111.4 points per contest, the Knicks are the seventh-ranked squad in the NBA on defense.
+- Allowing 41.3 rebounds per contest, the Knicks are the third-ranked team in the NBA.

-- The Knicks are the best team in the NBA, conceding 40.9 rebounds per contest.
+- Giving up 26 assists per contest, the Knicks are the 15th-ranked team in the league.

-- Looking at assists, the Knicks are ranked 15th in the NBA, giving up 26.1 per game.
+- In terms of 3-pointers, the Knicks are ranked 19th in the league, giving up 13.5 makes per game.

-- Conceding 13.4 made 3-pointers per game, the Knicks are the 18th-ranked team in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!